mobleyt/CsvImport/README.md

 row in the file represents metadata for a single item.
 This plugin is useful for exporting data from one database and importing that data into an Omeka site.

-This plugin is a fork of the original plugin that allows import of metadata of files.
+This plugin is a fork of the original plugin that allows:
+* use of tabulation as a separator,
+* import of metadata of files,
+* import of files one by one to avoid overloading server,
+* compatibily with [XmlImport][1].

-For more information on Omeka, see [Omeka][1].
+For more information on Omeka, see [Omeka][2].

 Installation